apac-mcm-aiops-asset/mcm-aiops-gitops/README.md

 - The resources required to be deployed for this asset have been pre-selected, and you should just need to clone the `mcm-aiops-gitops` repository in your Git Organization if you have not already done so and the resources selected in the [infrastructure](0-bootstrap/single-cluster/1-infra/kustomization.yaml) and [services](0-bootstrap/single-cluster/2-services/kustomization.yaml) layers will be deployed.

-- The asset is set to automatically connect OpenShift Clusters running within vSphere and IBM Cloud into Red Hat Advanced Cluster Management.
+- The asset is set to semi-automatically connect OpenShift Clusters running within vSphere and IBM Cloud into Red Hat Advanced Cluster Management.
 These are used as examples only, and you will need to replace this configuration files with your own. --- requires RHACM >2.3 * Manual steps are required for this initial version of the asset.

-- Additionally, the asset will automatically create a connection to an AWS account and deploy an OpenShift Cluster into AWS via ArgoCD.
+- Additionally, the asset can automatically create a connection to an AWS account and deploy an OpenShift Cluster into AWS via ArgoCD.
 Again, this configuration is for an example only and you will need to replace these files with your own.

 - Connections to IaaS environments can be automatically done as part of the deployment of this asset.
 A basic example of this connecting to a vSphere Cluster is included as an example.